Dessia-tech/dessia_common/doc/source/vectored_objects.rst

 DessIA's Vectored Object is a module that gives you tools and models to handle your structured datasets.
 Its aim is to provide a first, generic approach to MBSE's by translating your data to generic models.
-These generic models implements computation and posttreatment tools such as Pareto frontiers or ratings systems.
+These generic models implements computation and post treatment tools such as Pareto frontiers or ratings systems.

 Use Vectored Objects